Oluwatosin1620/LITA--Excel-Class/README.md

 Conditional formatting in Excel is a feature that allows you to apply specific formatting—like colours, bolding, or font changes—to cells based on the values they contain.
 It is a tool for visually analyzing and highlighting important data, making it easier to spot trends, identify outliers, or flag specific entries.

 ### Examples of Conditional Formatting Uses
-1. Highlighting Duplicate Values: identifies repeated entries in a dataset.
+1. **Highlighting Duplicate Values**: identifies repeated entries in a dataset.
-2. Data Bars: Displays bars within cells to visually represent the value's magnitude.
+2. **Data Bars**: Displays bars within cells to visually represent the value's magnitude.
-3. Color Scales: This applies a gradient of colours based on cell values, like shifting from red (low) to green (high) for easier comparison.
+3. **Color Scales**: This applies a gradient of colours based on cell values, like shifting from red (low) to green (high) for easier comparison.
-4. Icon Sets: Add icons (like arrows or flags) to indicate trends, performance, or categories based on cell values.
+4. **Icon Sets**: Add icons (like arrows or flags) to indicate trends, performance, or categories based on cell values.
-5. Custom Formulas: To use formulas to apply more specific formatting (e.g., colouring cells if a value is above the average).
+5. **Custom Formulas**: To use formulas to apply more specific formatting (e.g., colouring cells if a value is above the average).

 ### REFERENCING
-1. Absolute Referencing: Keeps the cell reference constant, even when copied elsewhere.
+1. **Absolute Referencing**: Keeps the cell reference constant, even when copied elsewhere.
 E.g $E$9
-2. Relative Referencing: Changes when a formula is copied or dragged to another cell.
+2. **Relative Referencing**: Changes when a formula is copied or dragged to another cell.
 E.g  E9
-3. Column Constant: This is useful when you want only the column of the cell reference to remain constant.
+3. **Column Constant**: This is useful when you want only the column of the cell reference to remain constant.
 E.g $E9
-4. Row Constant: This is useful when you want only the row of the cell reference to remain constant.
+4. **Row Constant**: This is useful when you want only the row of the cell reference to remain constant.
 E.g E$9

 #### Key Points:
 1. To create a chart in your Pivot Table: **Alt + F1**